Frequently Asked Questions

-A. Our bakery and our breads are peanut-free but we do have tree nuts like hazelnuts and almonds in our facility.
+A. Our bakery and our breads are peanut-free but we do have tree nuts like hazelnuts and almonds in our bread bakery facility.

 A. Only our Gluten Free Rice Bread and Rice Pizza Crust, Gluten Free Croutons and Gluten Free Bread Crumbs are gluten free.
-All our Gluten Free products are produced in a Gluten Free Facility.
+All our Gluten Free products are produced in a dedicated gluten, nut and dairy free facility.

 A. For store locations near you please visit our store locator on this website.

 Stickling’s products are available in many Health Food and Gourmet Food stores as well as selected Grocery stores throughout Ontario, Quebec and across Canada.

 5. Should I refrigerate Stickling’s Bakery’s breads, bagels and muffins?

 A. Stickling’s certified organic bread has no added chemical preservatives and because of that has a shelf life of only about 5 days.
 Refrigeration tends to dry out baked goods this is why we recommend enjoying our products within 2 days of purchase while storing it in a cool place away from heat and sunlight.
 Any portions not expected to be enjoyed within 2 days should be frozen upon purchase to best preserve the freshness.
 The exception to this are Stickling’s vacuum packed Pizza Crusts, Stickling’s Muesli Mixes and Stickling’s Harvest Cookies; unopened they do have a shelf life of 6 month if stored in a cool and dark place.